smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 --------------------------------------------------------------------------------
 #### Equi-joins

 Equi-joins look for equality in a relationship.
 They can be used with `INNER`, `OUTER`, `FULL OUTER`, and `CROSS JOINS`.
-The example below uses the `CROSS JOIN` syntax, but functions like and `INNER JOIN` because the join logic is in the `WHERE` clause.
+The example below uses the `CROSS JOIN` syntax but functions like an `INNER JOIN` because the join logic is in the `WHERE` clause.

 ```sql
 SELECT  a.ID,